Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Results

-The lower right panel of Fig.~\ref{fig:ICMprofiles} shows that within the scatter in each epoch, neither the merger nor AGN activity affects the thermal pressure profiles.
-This supports the claim that the pressure profiles exhibit a remarkable level of self-similarity \citep{Nagai2007,Arnaud2010} and that its integrated counterpart, the core-corrected Compton Y, ought to be robust mass proxy \citep{Nagai2006,Kravtsov2006,Poole2007} even in presence of AGN feedback and mergers.
+In the lower right panel of Figure.~\ref{fig:ICMprofiles}, we see that neither the merger nor AGN activity affects the thermal pressure profiles.
+This is in agreement with observational and theoretical evidence that cluster pressure profiles exhibit a remarkable level of self-similarity \citep{Nagai2007,Arnaud2010} and that its integrated counterpart, the core-corrected Compton Y, ought to be robust mass proxy \citep{Nagai2006,Kravtsov2006,Poole2007} even in presence of AGN feedback and mergers.